AndreVallestero/raspbian-motioneye/README.md

 1. Run PuTTY
 2. Enter hostname `raspberrypi` and click "Open" (if PuTTY raises error "Host does not exist", see [**Troubleshooting 2**](#2-PuTTY-host-does-not-exist))
 3. Login to the shell with login `pi` and password `raspberry`
-4. Change password with `passwd` then enter the new password
-5. Change root password with `sudo passwd root` the enter the new root password
+4. Change root password with `sudo passwd root` the enter the new root password
+5. Create a new user `sudo adduser alice`
+6. Add user to sudo group `sudo usermod -a -G`
+7. Switch to new user `sudo su - alice`
+8. Stop user "pi" processes `sudo pkill -u pi`
+9. Delete the "pi" user `sudo deluser -remove-home pi`
-6. Set a static IP by running `sudo nano /etc/dhcpcd.conf` and adding the following lines:
+10. Set a static IP by running `sudo nano /etc/dhcpcd.conf` and adding the following lines:

 	```
 	interface wlan0